-We must admit to having a slight air of the proud, if un-intended, parent about us as we review Colonsay Gin, because its founder, Finlay Geekie, has been on a journey that we’ve seen evolve from enthusiast all the way to ginsmith and intercrossing ours on various occasions.
+We must admit to having a slight air of the proud, if un-intended, parent about us as we review Colonsay Gin, because its founder, Finlay Geekie, has been on a journey that we’ve seen evolve from enthusiast all the way to ginsmith, with his path intercrossing ours on various occasions.

 It all began when he and his wife, Eileen, moved to the island of Colonsay in 2016.
 “Our childhoods in Scotland were filled with regular holiday trips to the Western Isles and we did the same with our own children, so we always held a dream about returning to live and work on a Scottish island at some point,” Finlay told us.
 “We were just never certain on which one, or when!”

-Their chosen “work” direction changed when he got hold of the 14/15 Gin Annual.
+They Geekies got a bit of a clue as to what they could do when they got hold of the 14/15 Gin Annual.
 Devouring it cover to cover, he realised that there was much more to Gin than meets the eye.
 The adventure began… he started picking up new, never-seen-before bottles of gin, tasting, comparing, discussing and enjoying them.
 “We were hooked on all things Gin,” said Finlay.

 The obsession grew deeper when he and Elaine attended Junipalooza in 2015.
 “We met Martin & Claire [Murray] from Rock Rose and thought… we could do that!
 What fun we had, chatting to all those ginsmiths, all those people who – before they found Gin – were just like us.
 Since then it’s been a journey of discovery and research on how to actually do it.”